How to Account for a Tariff Refund in Your Books

 When to Get Help

-Get accounting help if your refund estimate is material to cash flow, if duties were recorded inconsistently, if you passed costs through to customers, if inventory remains on hand, or if you are considering selling or financing refund rights.
+Get accounting help if your refund estimate is material to cash flow or if duties were recorded inconsistently.
+Also get help if you passed costs through to customers, still hold inventory, or are considering selling or financing refund rights.
 Each of those situations can change the accounting and cash-flow view.

 DeMar Consulting Group can help small importers reconcile the original duty costs, organize the accounting file, and plan for the cash-flow and tax impact.
 We work alongside your broker or trade counsel so each advisor stays in the right lane.